Margaret Coleman - 1966

 Generation 6 (G6) of our family tree in Clan Coleman lists the children born to Pat and Norah Coleman.
 Margaret comes in as the seventh child and third daughter born on 16th January, 1945.
 When she completed her formal education, she worked in Castlebar, County Mayo, Ireland.
 In 1963, she joined her sisters Maureen and Delia in London.
 After three enjoyable years working with Delia in London for the London Barling Pipe Company, they both flew into Sydney in June 1966 where, apart from a short period in Melbourne, they have stayed ever since.

 Sydney's famous Opera House was still under construction in 1966.
 The city's population had just reached three million, and while its skyline was not as tall as it is today, it was already on its way to becoming a modern city.
 Many Australian had begun questioning the old established ways and the Colonial mentality that had for years been demonstrated and promoted by a long-serving conservative government led by Sir Robert Menzies who retired in 1961.
-Many of the changes to follow in society, culture and the conomy started in the movements of the 1960's.
+Many of the changes to follow in society, culture and the economy started in the movements of the 1960's.
 Women continued their campaign for independence and equality, and First Nations people continued to place recognition of land and economic rights on the agenda.

 First Nations peoples saw significant change when they were granted the right to vote at national elections in 1962.
 That same year, Jimmy Little co-founded the 'All Coloured Show', a tour of First Nations artists, performing at hotels and clubs across New South Wales that otherwise banned or segregated people of colour.
 Charles Perkins, along with other University of Sydney students, visited regional Australia as part of the Freedom Rides in 1965 to gather information about the segregation of First Nations peoples.
 In the 1967 referendum, the Australian people voted overwhelmingly in favour of the National Government taking over Indigenous policy from state and territory governments, and of First Nations people being from now on counted in the census.

-As the Vietnam war continued to escalate, Australian advisers, then troops and conscripts were sent to Vietnam to support South Vietnam’s fight against the Communist north, and in support of the American led efforts there.
 1966 saw the first visit to Australia by an American President, Lyndon B. Johnson.
 While it led to large street gatherings to welcome him and show support for America in the world, opposition to Australia’s involvement in the war was certainly growing.
 The Preident's visit to Sydney is best remembered for its theme of "All the way with LBJ' and the Premier Robert Askin's quip or jibe 'Drive over the bastards' when confronted by demonstrators.
 Conscription of Australian men to fight in Vietnam became unpopular, as too did the war itself with the first televised images of the impact of war on the people seen in lounge rooms around the nation.

 The strong support for the 'White Australia Policy' had begun to wane despite the conservative National Government wanting to attract (mostly British) migrants.
 Its set of twelve films created to attract migrants from Europe lacked inclusiveness; anything that did not fit into the perceived perfect image of things Australian was left out.